in2code-de/luxletter/Documentation/Newsletter/Index.md

 **Note** You can use variables in your content that should be filled with fe_users.* field values.
 So a `{user.lastName}` will be filled with the individual lastname of the user when the mail is sent.

+**Note** Only the part between the opening and the ending body-tag will be parsed into the newsletter.

 **Note** It's of course up to you how you build your newsletters and the technique behind (TYPO3 with Content Elements on one page, TYPO3 with Content Elements on different pages, TYPO3 with a news plugin, etc...)